Skip to content

 This is car is the ultimate antithesis to all of the other competitors on the grid:

-- The most archaic suspension of the whole grid, thanks to an asymmetric 3-link live axle in the rear
+- The most archaic suspension of the whole grid, thanks to a live axle with an asymmetric 3-link linkage

 - A roaring oversquare Iron Lion (4.9 liter Holden V8) with a TWR twin throttle and more than 530 horsepower